jet/FsKafka/README.md

 ```

 ## FAQ

+### How do I get rid of all the `breaking off polling` ... `resuming polling` spam?

+- The `BatchedConsumer` implementation tries to give clear feedback as to when reading is not keeping up, for diagnostic purposes.
+As of [#32](https://github.com/jet/Jet.ConfluentKafka.FSharp/pull/32), such messages are tagged with the type `Jet.ConfluentKafka.FSharp.InFlightMessageCounter`, and as such can be silenced by including the following in one's `LoggerConfiguration()`:

+    `.MinimumLevel.Override(Jet.ConfluentKafka.FSharp.Constants.messageCounterSourceContext, Serilog.Events.LogEventLevel.Warning)`

 ### What is this, why does it exist, where did it come from, is anyone using it ?